neleSuffo/TAAT/Readme.md

 ## Usage

-### Video Upload
+### Annotation Upload
-- Place your video files in the `uploads` folder.
-The application will process these files when uploaded through the web interface.
+- Place your annotations files in the `Corresponding Category` folder.
+The application will process these files when a video file with the same name is uploaded through the web interface.

 ### Category Setup
 1. Click "New Category" to create a category